verbb/formie/docs/guides/frontend-headless/building-a-headless-contact-form-with-formie-react.md

-# Building a headless contact form with Formie React
+# Building a Headless Contact Form with Formie React

 This walkthrough takes you from a Formie contact form in Craft to a working React front end that loads, renders, and submits the form over REST or GraphQL — without Twig templates on the page.

+The [React package documentation](https://docs.verbb.io/formie/react/) covers the component options available when adapting this example.

 ## Prerequisites